Skip to content

 Step 3 Restart the Print Spooler

 Go back to the Services window.
 Right-click the Print Spooler service again and select Start.
-You can also simply restart your computer to finish the process.
+You can also restart your computer to finish the process.

 Summary